Denied Car Insurance? How to Request Reconsideration and Get Approved

 The Adverse Action Notice

 If an insurer denies your application — or charges you more — because of information in a consumer report (such as your credit report or motor vehicle record), they are required by the Fair Credit Reporting Act (FCRA) to send you an adverse action notice.
-This document must include:
+This notice must be provided within 30 days of the decision.
+It must include:

 • The name, address, and phone number of the consumer reporting agency (CRA) that supplied the data